• Skip to main content

 Proton VPN privacy policy and audits

 Proton VPN has a generally strong privacy policy.
-But they are bound to obey Swiss law, and combined with the way their service functions, that has turned out to be a bit of a problem for privacy-conscious users.
+But they are bound to obey Swiss law, and combined with how their service functions, that has turned out to be a bit of a problem for privacy-conscious users.

 On the positive side, ProtonVPN has had a security audit conducted on their macOS app by SEC Consult.
 While this is a step in the right direction, and more than most VPNs do, it is not anywhere near a complete audit verifying their no-logs claims.